Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Today, Swimmy has over 45,000 users.

-As you’re building your marketplace, it’s important to think through your business model.
-At first, it might make sense to keep costs low to attract more users, but ultimately, the revenue model must finance the operations of the business.
+As you build your marketplace, consider your business model.
+At first, it might make sense to keep costs low to attract more users.
+But ultimately, the revenue model must finance the business’s operations

 The majority of peer-to-peer marketplaces use commission-based models.

-With this model, the business takes a commission on every transaction made on the platform; either as a percentage cut or as a fixed fee.
-A big benefit of the model is it works regardless of marketplace type, whether your idea is about services, products, or peer-to-peer rental.
+With this model, the business takes a commission on every transaction made on the platform, either as a percentage cut or as a fixed fee.
+A significant benefit of the model is that it works regardless of marketplace type, whether your idea is to sell services, products, or peer-to-peer rentals.
 The most successful marketplaces—Airbnb, Etsy, Uber—all built their businesses on a commission structure.

 Check out this guide for information on other marketplace business models.